 Home burial may be the right choice for several reasons:

-• Environmental impact: When done properly, a pet burial can be carbon neutral, returning your pet to the earth naturally.
+- Environmental impact: When done properly, a pet burial can be carbon neutral, returning your pet to the earth naturally.
+Bring that full cycle life stage into action as so intended.

 However, fewer people are choosing this option today.
 Some possible reasons include: